ebstockdale/Identify-Fraud-from-Enron-Email/README.md

 ## Feature Selection

+Feature selection is a technique where we choose those features in our data that contribute most to the target variable.

-SelectKBest was used to select the top 10 best features shown below.
+SelectKBest was used to select the best features shown below.

 poi
 salary